-NetSmartz Workshop is an interactive, educational program of the National Center for Missing & Exploited Children® (NCMEC) that provides age-appropriate resources to help teach children how to be safer on- and offline.
-The program is designed for children ages 5-17, parents and guardians, educators, and law enforcement.
+NetSmartz is an interactive, educational program of the National Center for Missing & Exploited Children® (NCMEC) that provides age-appropriate resources to help teach tweens and teens how to be safer on- and offline.
+The program is designed for older children ages 10-17, parents and guardians, educators, and law enforcement.
 With resources such as videos, games, activity cards, and presentations, NetSmartz entertains while it educates.
 A version for younger children is also available here.

 Other Pretty Awesome Sites:

 Teen Ink is a national teen magazine, book series, and website devoted entirely to teenage writing, art, photos, and forums.
 For over 25 years, Teen Ink has offered teens the opportunity to publish their creative work and opinions on issues that affect their lives — everything from love and family to school, current events, and self-esteem.
 Hundreds of thousands of students, aged 13–19, have submitted their work to Teen Ink and the site has published more than 55,000 teens since 1989.

 National Geographic Learning: Teens gets you closer to the stories that matter.
 Through the world’s best scientists, photographers, journalists, and filmmakers, National Geographic captivates and entertains a global community through television channels, magazines, children’s media, travel expeditions, books, maps, consumer products, location-based entertainment and experiences, and some of the most engaging digital and social media platforms in the world.
 A joint venture with 21st Century Fox, National Geographic reinvests 27% of proceeds to help fund the conservation and education efforts of the National Geographic Society.

 Math Puzzles for Teens has a variety of math puzzles for everyone.
 Teen Math Puzzles is divided into categories that will challenge, stimulate and help you learn.